 And what about the abuser?
 Well, the abuser is an abuser.
 Period.
 No apology, no regret, no remorse.
 That is exactly what you expect from an abuser, so not even worth my response.
 Underserving.

-Let it be a reminder to the community & Microsoft that a 15-year MVP awardee, 5-year RD, two decades of community work – was abused publicly by another MVP and NO ONE DID NOTHING ABOUT IT.
+Let it be a reminder to the community & Microsoft that a 15-year MVP awardee, 5-year RD, and two decades of community work – was abused publicly by another MVP and NO ONE DID NOTHING ABOUT IT.
 The inaction and the silence.

 A picture speaks a thousand words.